Food preservation: Jellying

 Food may be preserved by cooking in a material that solidifies to form a gel.
 Such materials include gelatin, agar, maize flour, and arrowroot flour.

 Some animal flesh forms a protein gel when cooked.
 Eels and elvers, and sipunculid worms, are a delicacy in Xiamen, China, as are jellied eels in the East End of London, where they are eaten with mashed potatoes.
 British cuisine has a rich tradition of potted meats.
 Meat off-cuts were, until the 1950s, preserved in aspic, a gel made from gelatin and clarified meat broth.
 Another form of preservation is setting the cooked food in a container and covering it with a layer of fat.
 Potted chicken liver can be prepared in this way, and so can potted shrimps, to be served on toast.
 Calf's foot jelly used to be prepared for invalids.

 Jellying is one of the steps in producing traditional pâtés.
 Many jugged meats (see below) are also jellied.

 Another type of jellying is fruit preserves, which are preparations of cooked fruits, vegetables and sugar, often stored in glass jam jars and Mason jars.
 Many varieties of fruit preserves are made globally, including sweet fruit preserves, such as those made from strawberry or apricot, and savory preserves, such as those made from tomatoes or squash.
 The ingredients used and how they are prepared determine the type of preserves; jams, jellies, and marmalades are all examples of different styles of fruit preserves that vary based upon the fruit used.
 In English, the word preserves, in plural form, is used to describe all types of jams and jellies.

 Jugging

 Meat can be preserved by jugging.
 Jugging is the process of stewing the meat (commonly game or fish) in a covered earthenware jug or casserole.
 The animal to be jugged is usually cut into pieces, placed into a tightly sealed jug with brine or gravy, and stewed.
 Red wine and/or the animal's own blood is sometimes added to the cooking liquid.
 Jugging was a popular method of preserving meat up until the middle of the 20th century.

+Kangina

+In rural Afghanistan, grapes are preserved in disc-shaped vessels made of mud and straw, called kangina.
+The vessels, which can preserve fresh grapes for up to 6 months, passively control their internal environments to restrict gas exchange and water loss, prolonging the lives of late-harvested grapes stored within them.